Original-Research: Singulus Technologies AG (von NuWays AG): Hold

 Analyst: Konstantin Völk

-Topic: Last Thursday Singulus released solid preliminary Q3 numbers with sales in line and EBIT above our estimates.
-Further, the company revised its FY sales and EBIT guidance.
+To recap: Sales increased 44% to EUR 20.3m from a low comparable base due to project postponements in FY23 and supported by a solid order backlog.
+Sales were particularly driven by the Life Science Segment with EUR 9.2m sales in Q3 (+131% yoy) and the Semiconductor segment (EUR 5.6m; +87% yoy).
+On the other hand, Solar declined by 23% to EUR 5.5m due to project postponements.
+In addition, decreasing solar module prices due to competitive pricing from China, impacts the competitiveness of European producers materially.

-Preliminary sales increased 44% yoy to EUR 20.3m (eNuW: EUR 21m) from a low comparable base due to project postponements in H2'23 and supported by a solid order backlog.
-EBIT came in at EUR 0.7m, considerably above last year and our estimates (eNuW: EUR -1.5m; EUR -4.9m in Q3'23) thanks to a higher sales contribution from the more profitable Semiconductor Segment.
-With EUR 24.4m order intake in H1'24e (47% of total order intake), the Semiconductor segment experienced a strong demand which should have benefited gross-margins in Q3.
+EBIT came in at EUR 0.6m, considerably above last year's numbers (EUR -4.9m in Q3'23) thanks to a favorable product mix towards the more profitable Semiconductor Segment.
+Already since the start of the year, Semiconductor has shown a strong uptick in demand, contributing EUR 31.6m in order intake during 9M'24 (45% of total order intake).

 In addition, the company has several cost saving measures in place: Already in 2022 Singulus closed the Fürstenfeldbruck site, which saves the company c.
 EUR 2m in OPEX (as stated in the Q1'23 CC).
-Beyond that, Singulus is relocating parts of the assembly for thin-film solar-modules to China.
-This will not only reduce shipping costs but also save money as several components for solar modules are cheaper in China.
+For instance, R&D expenses decreased to EUR 3.6m in 9M'24 (vs. EUR 4.9m in 9M'23) and general administration costs decreased to EUR 6.1m (vs. EUR 6.4m in 9M'23).

-Order intake increased 126% yoy to EUR 18.5m from a muted comparable base, leading to a solid order backlog of EUR 69m (vs. EUR 61m in Q3'23).
+Order intake increased 126% yoy to EUR 18.5m from a muted comparable base, leading to a solid order backlog of EUR 69m (vs. EUR 61m in Q3'23), driven by a strong demand in the Semiconductor segment.

-FY guidance revised: Singulus reduced its FY24e forecast due to the delay of orders in the Solar segment, which have been incorporated in the FY sales forecast.
-The company expects now sales in the
+Although Singulus' operating business is moving in the right direction, the company is still operating subscale and needs above EUR 95m sales (eNuW) to achieve profitability for net income on a sustainable basis.
+Furthermore, Singulus has an equity deficit of EUR -44.8m and its financing structure is heavily dependent on its largest shareholder (17%) and customer CNBM.
+Although the collaboration with the Chinese partner worked out well yet, it is still a major risk which deserves consideration before investing in the stock.

-range of EUR 80-90m (eNuW old: EUR 86m) and EBIT between EUR 1.0-3.5m (eNuW old: EUR -1.9m).
-As the order intake came in line with our expectations, we leave our Q4 sales estimate unchanged and hence estimate EUR 85m for FY24e.
-Due to the positive EBIT surprise in Q3, we increased our FY estimate to EUR 1.1m.
-All things considered, the new guidance looks now plausible in our view although we are on the lower end of the EBIT range.
+We reiterate HOLD with an unchanged PT of EUR 1.6 based on DCF.

 Contact for questions: